saulpw/visidata/docs/api/loaders.rst

 visidata.Path
 ---------------

-``visidata.Path`` is a wrapper around pathlib.Path that can also handle non-filesystem files (URLs, stdin, files within archives).
+``visidata.Path`` is a wrapper around Python's builtin ``pathlib.Path`` that can also handle non-filesystem files (URLs, stdin, files within archives).

 The ``given`` property is new to visidata.Path.
-Other functions listed here are wrappers around the equivalent pathlib.Path functions, with specialized functionality as needed for non-filesystem files.
+Other functions listed here are wrappers around the equivalent ``pathlib.Path`` functions, with specialized functionality as needed for non-filesystem files.
 All other accesses are forwarded to the inner pathlib.Path object, but will probably not work for non-filesystem files.

-.. autodata:: visidata.Path.given
+.. autoattribute:: visidata.Path.given

 .. autofunction:: visidata.Path.exists
 .. autofunction:: visidata.Path.open